 Validating data is one of the most important parts of application development.
 There are separate rules for different values.
 For example, mobile numbers, maximum character validations, and image and video uploads.
 Similarly, we can also define multiple database user validation rules in Laravel.

 We can define Laravel validation rules in the Controller class.
 The rules check values before saving or storing user data in the application and database.
-Validation rules can be applied to many types of inputs from a user.
+Validation rules can be applied to many types of inputs from a user in Laravel.
 Let’s see how we use them on user credentials in multiple databases.

 Multiple Database User Validation